danmons/mame_raspberrypi_cross_compile/benchmark/README.md

 These should work on any POSIX system - you shoult be able to run them on any Linux or macOS system as well (not tested - submit an issue if they don't).

 There are three lists provided.
-The first is copied from John IV, MAMEUI author, who has been consistently benchmarking MAME over various releases and hardware for a long time, and has an excellent collection of results and data here:
+The first is copied from John IV, MAMEUI author, who has been consistently benchmarking MAME over various releases and hardware for a long time, and has an excellent collection of modern and historic results and data here:
 * http://www.mameui.info/Bench.htm

 The second is the BYOAC Forums "All Killer, No Filler" list of games, which I've trimmed a little to remove some of the games that are just not possible on RPi3 and RPi4 era hardware, but hopefully still demonstrates some of the games that most people are interested in running.
 (If you have one you'd like added, submit an issue and I'll throw it in).